1925 - 1932 : Dean William J. Miller

 2004 - 2009 : Dean Pamela A. Eibeck

-- Dr. Kishor Mehta inducted into the National Academy of Engineering.
+- Dr. Kishor Mehta was inducted into the National Academy of Engineering.

-to attract world-class nanophotonics research team Drs.
-Hongxing Jiang, Jingyu Lin,
+to attract a world-class nanophotonics research team, which includes Drs.
+Hongxing

 - The College of Engineering is renamed the Edward E. Whitacre Jr. College of Engineering